-First of all, Let’s take a look at this Huawei Honor 9 specification:
+First, let’s take a look at the Huawei Honor 9 specifications:

 8MP, f/2.0 front camera